 - Pour the vinaigrette over the tomato mix.

 - Add the diced feta cheese and toss to ensure that all the vegetables are evenly covered with the vinaigrette.

 - Serve immediately.
 Use spoons instead of forks.
 Yes, serve with spoons so you can enjoy all the delicious juices.

-- If serving later, cover the bowl and let sit at room temperature for up to 6 hours and toss before serving.
+- If serving later, wait to dress the salad, cover the bowl and let sit at room temperature for up to 6 hours and toss with the vinaigrette soon before serving.